-Class schedule: We will meet every Thursday between 6:05 and 8:05 PM, beginning on Thursday, January 20.
+Class schedule: We will meet every Thursday between 6:05 and 8:05 PM, beginning on Thursday, January 19.
 I have no set "office hours," and no office, but within reason, I am available for, and encourage, your questions by email or, with a prior appointment, by phone.

-Course content and learning outcomes: Our plan for the semester will be to examine federal (and to a more limited degree, state and local) statutory schemes that regulate or proscribe employment practices that treat adversely "prohibited characteristics" such as race, color, religion, sex, national origin, disability, and age.
+Course content and learning outcomes: Our plan for the semester will be to examine federal (and to a much more limited degree, state and local) statutory schemes that prohibit employers from taking into account certain characteristics or practices in employment decisionmaking, such as race, color, religion, sex, national origin, disability, and age, or otherwise limit or regulate the circumstances in which they may do so.

-Required reading: The assigned text for this class is Estreicher, Harper, and Tippett, Cases and Materials on Employment Discrimination: the Field as Practiced (American Casebook Series, 5th ed.) (referred to below as "Estreicher").
-Unless I specifically indicate otherwise during class, all material in the assigned reading will be considered "fair game" for exam purposes.
-If you have questions about what you have read that are not otherwise answered by our class discussions, please ask about it during the relevant class, by email, or during our semester-ending review session.
+Required reading: The assigned text for this class is Estreicher, Harper, and Fasman, Cases and Materials on Employment Discrimination the Field as Practiced (American Casebook Series, 6th ed.) (referred to below as "Estreicher"), ISBN: 978-1-64708-369-4.
+Please note that this Sixth Edition is brand new; although there is substantial overlap between this and the previous edition, the assignments given below are all keyed to the Sixth Edition.
+If you have difficulty obtaining the Sixth Edition, please let me know as soon as possible.

+Unless I specifically indicate otherwise during class, all material in the assigned reading will be considered "fair game" for exam purposes, even if we do not discuss it in class.
+If you have questions about this assigned material that are not otherwise answered during our class discussions, please ask me about it, either during the relevant class, by email, or during our semester-ending review session.

-In addition to this assigned text, I have identified a few additional cases and other materials you will need to read prior to designated classes.
+In addition to this assigned text, I have identified below a few additional cases and other materials you will need to read prior to designated classes.
 Any adjustments to this schedule will be announced in class and by email.
-Also, in the field of employment law, one must anticipate "breaking news" from the Courts, agencies, or (occasionally) Congress; we will discuss these events as time allows.
+Finally, in the field of employment law, one must anticipate "breaking news" from the Courts, agencies, or (occasionally) Congress; we will discuss these events as time allows.